 The notes can squeak, blip, or gurgle.
 These problems require different solutions that a newbie may have difficulty applying.
 The oboe is an amazing musical instrument.
 That is if you can master the intricacies of the oboe.

-People think that playing an organ should not be that different from playing a piano.
+People think that playing the organ should not be that different from playing the piano.
 After all, they do look the same.
 They have keys that you press to produce sound.

 You read that right.
 An organ is like the French horn, oboe, flute, and other instruments that rely on airflow to produce sound.
 That is why the sound produced by an organ is very different from that of a piano.